symbioRahul/dotfiles/README.md

 * Powerline does not always work as intended.
 Look through the Powerline installation guide on github

+* Powerline will show weird icons by default in the powerline bar

 * If there is errors involving vim error due to commaents in the vimrc, restarting your computer can fix the problems.
 Thanks Linus!